Microcycle® Screening | Functional Hit | Lead Optimisation |

 Learn more

-FOXA1 is a pioneer factor and key determinant of the interactions between chromatin and Estrogen Receptor (ER).
-FOXA1 plays an essential role on the growth and invasiveness of ER-positive, endocrine resistant breast tumours.
+FOXA1 is a pioneer factor and key determinant of the interactions between chromatin and the estrogen receptor (ER).
+FOXA1 plays an essential role in the growth and invasiveness of ER-positive, endocrine resistant breast tumors.
 Despite significant interest in this target, no inhibitors have been identified to date.

-Curve is deploying the key features of its Microcycle platform to identify first-in-class FOXA1 inhibitors for the treatment of hormone refractory breast and prostate cancer.
+Curve is deploying the key attributes of its Microcycle platform to identify first-in-class FOXA1 inhibitors for the treatment of hormone refractory breast cancer.

 Science